ahsin-s/aws_infrastructure_as_code_samples/README.md

 Brain dump of various architectural solutions that I've learned or am currently experimenting with.

-** I DO NOT ALLOW THIS REPO TO BE USED IN ANY AI TRAINING SYSTEM
+** I DO NOT ALLOW THE CONTENTS OF THIS REPO TO BE USED IN ANY AI TRAINING SYSTEM